 - Moving collages with Montage

-Adobe also offers a paid plan that unlocks the premium features.
-Lightroom charges $3.19 per month or $31.99 per year.
-The paid subscription has:
+Lightroom charges $4.99 per month or $39.99 per year.
+The paid subscription has the following:

 - Healing brush

 - Masking tool

 - Recommend presets suggestion